HEET Grant Funded Education Programs

 Program Partners

-Kaiser Permanente; Providence Swedish; UW Medicine Valley Medical Center; MultiCare (Auburn Medical Center, Good Samaritan Hospital, Valley Hospital, Deaconness Hospital); SEIU Healthcare 1199NW Training Fund; SEIU Healthcare 1199NW and UFCW 3000.
+Kaiser Permanente; UW Medicine Valley Medical Center; MultiCare (Auburn Medical Center, Good Samaritan Hospital, Valley Hospital, Deaconness Hospital); SEIU Healthcare 1199NW Training Fund; SEIU Healthcare 1199NW and UFCW 3000.

 Resources